gabe-lade/gabe-lade.github.io/vita.md

 ## Working Papers

 __[Conservation Spillovers and Behavioral Interventions: Experimental Evidence from Water and Energy Use.](https://rawcdn.githack.com/gabe-lade/MyFiles/acb76ec446978f2cec4e8a87938627d124dcca1e/klls-spillovers.pdf)__
-Katrina Jessoe, Gabriel E. Lade, Frank Loge and Edward Spang.
+Katrina Jessoe, Gabriel E. Lade, Frank Loge and Edward Spang.  <i> R&R at Journal of the Association of Environmental and Resource Economists. </i>
-​

 __[Costs of Inefficient Regulation: Evidence from the Bakken.](https://rawcdn.githack.com/gabe-lade/MyFiles/7776443475e06d3d311fa48cc7bc35c4f453ea14/lade-rudik-ndflare.pdf)__
 Gabriel E. Lade and Ivan Rudik. <i> R&R at Journal of the Association of Environmental and Resource Economists. </i>